Search powered by AI

 Sexual Health

-Although you no longer need to worry about pregnancy once you're officially in menopause (yay!), you still need to protect yourself against sexually transmitted diseases (STDs)—which are increasing among midlife women.
+Although you no longer need to worry about pregnancy once you're officially in menopause (yay!), you still need to protect yourself against sexually transmitted infections (STIs) — which are increasing among midlife women.

 What, what?

 That's right.
-When it comes to STDs, age does not discriminate.
-Among all ages, the rate of STDs is rising in the U.S., and that rise is especially evident among older adults.
-In fact, the biggest increase of in-office treatments for STDs was reported to be in patients over age 60.
+When it comes to STIs, age does not discriminate.
+Among all ages, the rate of STIs is rising in the U.S., and that rise is especially evident among older adults.
+In fact, the biggest increase of in-office treatments for STIs was reported to be in patients over age 60.

 First, I need a refresher.
-It's been a while since I've thought about STDs.
+It's been a while since I've thought about STIs.

-STDs or STIs (sexually transmitted infections), include syphilis, gonorrhea, chlamydial infections, genital herpes, hepatitis B, genital warts, HIV/AIDS, human papillomavirus (HPV) and trichomoniasis.
+STIs (sexually transmitted infections) include syphilis, gonorrhea, chlamydial infections, genital herpes, hepatitis B, genital warts, HIV/AIDS, human papillomavirus (HPV) and trichomoniasis.

 You can get them by oral, anal or vaginal sex, and they can also be transmitted by genital touching.

-For a lot of people, there's a stigma around STDs.
+For a lot of people, there's a stigma around STIs.
 How do I deal with that?

-It might help to know that STDs are incredibly common.
+It might help to know that STIs are incredibly common.
 The Centers for Disease Control and Prevention reports about 20 million new cases each year.
-It's also important to know that not every infection leads to disease, which is why many health care professionals prefer the term "STIs," with the "I" meaning infection.
+It's also important to know that not every infection leads to disease, which is why many healthcare professionals prefer the term "STIs," with the "I" meaning infection, instead of STDs, with the "D" meaning disease.

 So, what's going on to account for the rising rate among older men and women?